RaghavSingh1212/RaghavSingh1212/README.md

 I am passionate about exploring new technologies and the ever-evolving field of computer science

-- 🔭 I’m currently working on RankPath
+- 🔭 I’m currently working on RankPath - a rank predictor app
 - 🌱 I’m currently learning Machine Learning, System Design & Distributed System
 - ⚡Languages I am fluent with : Python, JavaScript, C.
 - 📫 How to reach me: rsingh77@ucsc.edu